 Sometimes, youth isn’t an advantage

-Numbers on identity theft more specific to teens and young adults can be found in a recently released Federal Trade Commission report that found 6 percent of all identity theft victims are under age 20, while those between 20 and 29 make up 21 percent of victims.
+Numbers on identity theft more specific to teens and young adults can be found in a Federal Trade Commission report that found 6 percent of all identity theft victims are under age 20, while those between 20 and 29 make up 21 percent of victims.
 The combined rate for people under 30 years of age is 27 percent, while the combined rate for seniors 60 and older is 19 percent.

 Many people don’t realize that what you write or upload online is public, said Linda Foley, co-founder of the Identity Theft Resource Center (ITRC).
 “Anything written in public, you might as well shout it from the street,” she said.